 Course fees are published on the university website and payable to the student's college at the start of the course.
-MSc students pay three terms of fees in total.
+Part-time MSc students pay six terms of fees in total, at 50% of the full time fees.
+Part-time students therefore pay the equivalent of three terms of full-time fees.